 Section 13 Limits award for a work-related mental claim to a maximum of just $6,500, no matter if all doctors agree the condition is work related and no matter if the worker can return to gainful employment or not.

-Section 39 In a third party negligence action, employer would receive 75% of the net recovery, and the injured worker would get the tiny bit left.
-Currently, the district court has power to divide the proceeds of a third party recovery.
+Section 39 In a third-party negligence action, the employer would receive 75% of the net recovery, and the injured worker would get the tiny bit left.
+Currently, the district court has the power to divide the proceeds of a third party recovery.

 ***If the above section is passed, Oklahoma will have the lowest workers’ compensation benefits in the nation***

 Section 41 (C) If a worker is injured a second time for the same employer, the employer gets to deduct any payments made on the old claim from the new claim. (blatantly unfair and unconstitutional).